 When Speight arrived in Waco January of 1854, he was immediately elected Worshipful Master of Waco 92.
 Not only had he served as Grand Master of Mississippi, but he was born to a Grand Lodge of North Carolina officer and named after a Grand Master of Massachusetts.
 He would serve as 92’s master for 16 non-consecutive years.
 The brethren at the time thought it was worth putting into our records that upon assuming leadership of Waco 92, Speight set about purging the lodge of “undesirable” members.
 In fact, the membership numbers actually decreased during Speight’s first several years in the East but 92’s reputation and impact on the surrounding communities grew exponentially.
 One rather humorous example of Speight’s reprimanding exists thanks to the memoirs of Past Master Elgin:

 Speight was also heavily involved with the formation and sustained success of Waco Commandery No. 10, the Knights Templar section of Waco’s York Rite bodies.
 For some time, another lodge existed in Waco named Joseph Speight Lodge but it eventually changed its name to Baylor Lodge and now meets in our former home at 8th and Washington in downtown Waco.
+A lodge in Cotton Gin Port, Mississippi, Speight Lodge #178, was also named after him but it eventually moved to Amory and merged with the lodge there.
 Still, his name is easily found on the street signs of Speight Avenue.
 Captain Jack Elgin, once described Speight thusly:

 “Speight was eccentric in many respects, very austere in appearance and dictatorial in style, but he had a heart as tender as a woman’s and as big as all outdoors.”